 This causes the production of thyroid hormones and the subsequent growth and vascularization of the thyroid.

-TRAb are also useful in the diagnosis of Graves’ ophthalmopathy.
+TRAb is also helpful in the diagnosis of Graves’ ophthalmopathy.

-Although the exact mechanism of how TRAbs induce Graves’ ophthalmopathy is unknown, it is likely that antibodies bind to TSH receptors in retro-orbital tissues, which causes lymphocyte infiltration.
+Although the exact mechanism of how TRAbs induce Graves’ ophthalmopathy is unknown, antibodies likely bind to TSH receptors in retro-orbital tissues, which causes lymphocyte infiltration.

 This inflammatory response leads to the production of cytokines, which cause fibroblasts to produce glycosaminoglycans, leading to ophthalmopathy.

 Blocking TRAbs (also known as thyrotropin binding inhibitor immunoglobulins (TBII)) competitively blocks the activity of TSH in the receptor.